arjun024/systemd-example-startup/README.md

 # Scenario

-You want to do turn on an nginx or node.js server or run any arbitrary piece of code on system startup.
+You want to turn on an nginx or node.js server or run any arbitrary piece of code on system startup.
 What do you do?
 You write a shell script `/path/to/startup.sh` that does it all and configures systemd to do it for you.

 ## Configure